NatronGitHub/Natron/Documentation/source/devel/PythonReference/NatronEngine/BezierCurve.rst

 Synopsis
 --------

-A BezierCurve is the class used for beziers, ellipses and rectangles.
+A BezierCurve is the class used for Beziers, ellipses and rectangles.
 See :ref:`detailed<bezier.details>` description....

 Functions